Bolji život: Cast

+Casting process

 According to the series creator Pavić, the male lead role of Giga Moravac was intended for actor Marko Nikolić all along.
-The female lead role of Ema Popadić, however, was first offered to Vera Čukić who rejected it at which point someone within the production team suggested Svetlana Bojković who accepted.
+The female lead role of Ema Popadić, however, was first offered to Vera Čukić who rejected it, at which point someone within the production team suggested Svetlana Bojković who accepted.

 Furthermore, Pavić wrote the role of the main family's oldest son Aleksandar Popadić specifically for twenty-seven-year-old Žarko Laušević who eventually had to drop out due to commitments on a movie he had been shooting.
 At that point, the role went to twenty-nine-year-old Boris Komnenić.

 The role of the middle sibling, daughter Viki Popadić, was originally offered to twenty-six-year-old Ena Begović who reportedly rejected it due to wanting to focus on her theatrical work.
 The role went to twenty-four-year-old Lidija Vukićević, instead.

-Thirty-one-year-old Dara Džokić was the one first offered the supporting role of Saša Popadić's professionally inclined medical doctor wife Branka Pavlović, however, due to Džokić's theater commitments as well as her skepticism about the series popularity the actress turned it down and the role went to thirty-one-year-old Ljiljana Blagojević.
+Thirty-one-year-old Dara Džokić was the one first offered the supporting role of Saša Popadić's professionally inclined medical doctor wife Branka Pavlović, however, due to Džokić's theater commitments as well as her skepticism about the series' commercial viability, the actress turned it down.
+The role went to thirty-one-year-old Ljiljana Blagojević.

 The femme fatale role of the kafana singer Nina Andrejević who becomes the object of Boba Popadić's infatuation and desire was initially offered to the twenty-six-year-old Yugoslav folk superstar Lepa Brena who had already appeared in an earlier Pavić production, feature film Tesna koža, five years prior.
 This time, she turned the offer down due to having her own star vehicle film Hajde da se volimo in production and coming out soon.
 Instead, the role went to the thirty-four-year-old folk singer Snežana Savić.